-However, if you have a complaint related to safeguarding children, young people or adults you should contact the Designated Liaison Person directly.
+However, if you have a complaint related to safeguarding children, young people, or adults you should contact the Designated Safeguarding Officer directly.

-If your complaint is in relation to inappropriate behaviour by staff/volunteers or service users towards children, young people, and/or vulnerable adults please report these to the Designated Liaison Person.
+If your complaint is in relation to inappropriate behaviour by staff/volunteers or a service user towards children, young people, and/or adults at risk please report these to the Designated Safeguarding Officer.

-Stage 1: Safeguarding complaint made to the Designated Liaison Person
+Stage 1: Safeguarding complaint made to the Designated Safeguarding Officer

-If you have a complaint regarding safeguarding please contact the Designated Liaison Person who will follow our safeguarding procedures.
+If you have a complaint regarding safeguarding please contact the Designated Safeguarding Officer who will follow our safeguarding procedures.

-If the Designated Liaison Person is not available or the complaint is about the Designated Liaison Person go to the Deputy Designated Liaison Person.
+If the Designated Safeguarding Officer is not available or the complaint is about the Designated Safeguarding Officer go to the Deputy Designated Safeguarding Officer.

-Once the Designated Liaison Person has received the complaint they must review it within 24 hours.
+Once the Designated Safeguarding Officer has received the complaint they must review it within 24 hours.
 A record of the complaint and the review will be made and kept confidentially.
-The Designated Liaison Person will determine whether the complaint constitutes:
+The Designated Safeguarding Officer will determine whether the complaint constitutes: